jhollowe/blog/content/posts/a-trickle-is-better-than-nothing.md

 ---
 title: "A Trickle Is Better Than Nothing"
 date: 2021-01-02T21:31:47-05:00
+description:

+draft: false
+enableToc: true
+hideToc: false
 tags:
-  - network
 - web
 - life
 - opinion
+series:
+-
+categories:
+- networks
+image:
 ---

 I'm at my extended family's house way out in the middle of nowhere; barely enough cellular connection for a SMS, let alone trying to use any data.